dimkary/unittest-workshop/README.md

 ## Snippets
 ### Constructor

-In order to construct your triangle using the Triangle class, you need to provide the length of **two sides** (a,b) and the angle between them.
+In order to construct your triangle using the Triangle class, you need to provide the length of ``` two sides ``` (a, b) and the angle between them.
 The third side and the other angles are automatically constructed:

 <div align="center">
   <a>